The motion pictures of the 1896 Melbourne Cup

 (The hyperlinks are to copies of the films at the australianscreen Web site.)

 * The National Film and Sound Archive of Australia, in their collection catalogue, have copied the erroneous identification of this film by the authors of La production cinématographique des frères Lumière19 as Finish of Hurdle Race, Cup Day.
-This is wrong because in the film the first and second horses are several lengths apart at the end, but in that day's Hurdle Race there was only 3/4 of a length separating them; also, there is not a single hurdle visible on the track.
+This is wrong because in the film the first and second horses are several lengths apart at the end, but in that day's Hurdle Race there was only 3/4 of a length separating them; and there is not a single hurdle visible on the track.

 But could not "La foule" be Near the Grand Stand, if this was indeed a different film?
 And "Weighing-out for the Cup" is more likely to be Weighing-in for the Cup as it appears that the horse and jockey have just come off the racetrack.
-(Weighing out was done before a race, and weighing in after a race.)
+(Weighing out is done before a race, and weighing in after a race.)

 Regarding the sequence of Lumière catalogue numbers, why does the "arrival of a train" film have a number that is not consecutive with the rest?
 La production cinématographique des frères Lumière22 states that, in general, the numbering of the films corresponds to the times of their arrivals at the Lumière offices; if this is indeed so it means that there was a delay between the receipts of the train film and the others.
 Did Sestier (or someone else) really send them separately, and if so, why?